 Mark earned his B.A. in Economics from Trinity College and an M.B.A. from INSEAD.
 Fluent in five languages, Mark resides in Washington D.C. with his wife and three children.

-Michael Hill is General Counsel and Corporate Secretary of EDF Inc., where he is responsible for all aspects of the company’s legal and regulatory affairs related to its 49.99% interest in Constellation Energy Nuclear Group, its wholly owned subsidiary UniStar Nuclear Energy and new investment opportunities in North America.
+Michael Hill is General Counsel and Corporate Secretary of EDF Inc., where he is responsible for all aspects of the company’s legal and regulatory affairs related to its 49.99% interest in Constellation Energy Nuclear Group and new investment opportunities in North America.

 Michael holds a B.A. in American History and Geology from Washington & Lee University, a M.A. in Environmental Science and Policy from Johns Hopkins University, and a J.D. from the University Of Maryland School Of Law.